Updated June 14, 2023

 - Update the PERT charts as the program progresses.

 You will need to chalk out the events and describe the activities that link one event with another.
-Once you’ve identified these entities, you can move one step closer to scheduling your project in the most accurate way.
+Once you’ve identified these entities, you can move one step closer to scheduling your project most accurately.

 Sequences can determine the path that your project needs to take.
-This sequence can also determine which are dependent events or activities and which can take place alongside other events and activities.
-Analysis is important to determine the correct sequence of these activities and events involved in the pathway.
+This sequence can also choose dependent events or activities that can occur alongside other events and activities.
+The analysis is essential to determine the correct series of these activities and events involved in the pathway.

-Now with the needed information and the sequence, you can now jot down a network diagram that will help in understanding the time sequences between events.
-This will give us an accurate picture about the stages and what will lead to completion of the project.
+Now with the needed information and the sequence, you can jot down a network diagram to help you understand the time sequences between events.
+This will give us an accurate picture of the stages and what will lead to the completion of the project.

-The time for each activity is estimated at this stage and is calculated in the measure of weeks.
+We estimate the time for each activity at this stage and calculate it in weeks.

-Adding the time taken for each activity and determining the longest pathway is what is conducted in this step.
-Once highlighted, the time it estimates is taken as the total time that is required for the project from its start through till its end.
+In this step, we add the time taken for each activity and determine the longest pathway.
+We highlight it and take the estimated time as the total time required for the project from start to end.

-Once you know this approximate end date of the project, you can then add resources if you need the work to be completed earlier than expected.
+Once you know the approximate end date of the project, you can then add resources if you need the work completed earlier than expected.

-As the project progresses, it’s essential that you update the PERT charts.
-Estimated times can be replaced with actual times as the project unfolds itself.
-This should reflect in the PERT charts in order for the project to be estimating accurate timelines and hence, schedules.
+As the project progresses, you must update the PERT charts.
+The project can replace estimated times with actual times as it unfolds itself.
+This should be reflected in the PERT charts for the project to estimate accurate timelines and schedules.

-For managers, peeking into a PERT charts is like gaining complete knowledge about the proceedings of a project.
-Due to its schematic and diagrammatic representation, it becomes easier to read as well as understand.
+For managers, peeking into PERT charts is like gaining complete knowledge about the proceedings of a project.
+Due to its schematic and diagrammatic representation, it becomes easier to read and understand.

-Analysis on the PERT charts will show the sequence of activities and events that need to be undertaken in order to see the project through till its completion.
-Based on this fact, it becomes easier for a manager to make decisions, which involve removing resources from one activity and pushing them towards another, depending on the timeline and dependency factors for these events.
+The analysis of PERT charts will show the sequence of activities and events that we must undertake to complete the project.
+Based on this fact, it becomes easier for a manager to make decisions that involve removing resources from one activity and pushing them towards another, depending on the timeline and dependency factors for these events.

-Knowing the PERT chart slack time proves to be beneficial to make such movements while the project is ongoing and can help managers allocate resources accordingly.
-This takes care of a major undertaking of a manager and that is of control.
-This benefit urges managers and analyst to make sure that the information and data fed into the PERT is accurate so that the output can be obtained in a jiffy.
+Knowing the PERT chart slack time is beneficial for making such movements while the project is ongoing and can help managers allocate resources accordingly.
+This takes care of a manager’s major undertaking, which is control.
+This benefit urges managers and analysts to ensure that the information and data fed into the PERT are accurate to obtain the output in a jiffy.

 Pros and Cons

-Each technique or tool comes up with its own set of advantages and disadvantages.
-The PERT charts advantages need to be tapped on while the PERT charts disadvantages need to be kept at bay for as much as possible.
-PERT has been ruling the project management scene for quite a long time now and its integration with other commendable tools have turned tables like no other.
+Each technique or tool has its own set of advantages and disadvantages.
+We should leverage the benefits of PERT charts while minimizing their disadvantages as much as possible.
+PERT has been ruling the project management scene for quite a long time now, and its integration with other commendable tools has turned tables like no other.
 Each tool has its nooks and crannies.
 I’ve jotted them down as follows:

-As we come to end, I hope that you’ve taken a lot back to your workplace that can be helpful for you to plan and schedule your project more accurately.
+As we end, I hope you have gained a lot that can help you plan and schedule projects more accurately at your workplace.

-Do check out the many articles set up that can help you in all your project management needs.
-Do click on the Share button and spread the good news of this wonderful tool that can make scheduling easier to conduct.
+Check out the many articles that can help you with all your project management needs.
+Click on the Share button and spread the good news about this beautiful tool that can make scheduling easier.
 Happy Project Managing!